SitecorePowerShell/Book/console.md

 * You can interact with the providers available in the standard Windows PowerShell Console.
 Below are some of the important providers.Run the command *Get-PSProvider* to see the complete list.
  * FileSystem - Supports interacting with files and folders.
  * CmsItemProvider - Supports interacting with the Sitecore content items.
-* The console prompt typically begins with *PS master:\\>* which indicates that the present working directory is using the *CmsItemProvider* and set to the *master* database.
+* The console prompt typically begins with *PS master:\\>*.
+The present working directory is using the *CmsItemProvider* and set to the *master* database.
 Some examples to change directories between providers:

  ```powershell
  PS master:\> cd core: